Thursday, July 25, 2024

 Opening a lock gate is also a good upper body workout for me.

 Decize is one of the larger towns along the canal, and we'd originally thought about spending two nights, but we weren't quite ready to take a mini-break so soon after our long break in Nevers.
 Short, but very warm, walks to the grocery store drained us of any incentive for exploration.
-Decize had been a fortified town, so it had its sights of interest, but we had to be satisfied with what we could see on an after-dinner bike ride.
+Decize had been a fortified town, so it had its sites of interest, but we had to be satisfied with what we could see on an after-dinner bike ride.

 The Church of Saint-Aré, with an 11th century chancel